 2.5 Any reference to an Act of Parliament shall include any modification, extension or re-enactment of that Act for the time being in force and shall include all instruments, orders, plans regulations, permissions and directions for the time being made, issued or given under that Act or deriving validity from it.

-2.6 References to any party to this Deed shall include the successors in title to that party and to any party deriving title through or under that party and in the case of the Council the successor to its statutory functions and in the case of the County Council the successor to their statutory functions]
+2.6 References to any party to this Deed shall include the successors in title to that party and to any party deriving title through or under that party and in the case of the Council the successor to its statutory functions and in the case of the County Council the successor to their statutory functions

 2.7 The headings are for reference only and shall not affect construction.